 - Water is one of the most basic sensory activities!
-Glimmer Snaps does outdoor learning adventures with water!
+Reading Confetti does a tin foil river and mini ice boats!

 - Create With Your Hands also explore with their hands in shaving cream, a classic sensory activity, and makes shaving cream prints!